Future Continuous (B2)

 - Think of it as looking at a snapshot of a future activity in progress.

-- It emphasizes duration, continuity, or a temporary state at a future time, rather than completion.
+- It emphasizes duration, continuity, or a temporary state at a future time.

 Examples: